 Reviewed by: HU Medical Review Board | Last reviewed: June 2023 | Last updated: August 2023

-Tamoxifen is a hormone therapy used to treat breast cancers that are hormone receptor positive (HR+).
-The brand names of tamoxifen are Nolvadex® (tamoxifen) and SoltamoxTM (tamoxifen).
-(SoltamoxTM is an oral liquid form.)
-Tamoxifen has been available in a generic form since 2006.1
+Tamoxifen is used to treat certain people with breast cancer that is hormone receptor-positive (HR+).
+The brand names of tamoxifen are Nolvadex® and Soltamox®.
+Tamoxifen has also been available in a generic form since 2006.1